awsdocs/vm-import-export-user-guide/doc_source/vmie_prereqs.md

   + Run on a Dedicated Host \([Dedicated Hosts](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-hosts-overview.html)\)\.
   + Launch from VMs sourced from software binaries provided by you using AWS VM Import/Export, which are subject to the current terms and abilities of AWS VM Import/Export\.
   + Designate the instances as BYOL instances\.
-  + Run the instances within your designated AWS regions, and where AWS offers the BYOL model\.
+  + Run the instances within your designated AWS Regions, and where AWS offers the BYOL model\.
   + Activate using Microsoft keys that you provide or which are used in your key management system\.
 + You must account for the fact that when you start an Amazon EC2 instance, it can run on any one of many servers within an Availability Zone\.
 This means that each time you start an Amazon EC2 instance \(including a stop/start\), it may run on a different server within an Availability Zone\.
 You must account for this fact in light of the limitations on license reassignment as described in Microsoft's document [Volume Licensing Product Terms](http://www.microsoftvolumelicensing.com/Downloader.aspx?documenttype=PT&lang=English&usg=AOvVaw3eaE46-Gb5hQg3r8RIv8S7), or consult your specific use rights to determine if your rights are consistent with this usage\.
 + You must be eligible to use the BYOL program for the applicable Microsoft software under your agreements with Microsoft, for example, under your MSDN user rights or under your Windows Software Assurance Per User Rights\.
 You are solely responsible for obtaining all required licenses and for complying with all applicable Microsoft licensing requirements, including the PUR/PT\.
 Further, you must have accepted Microsoft's End User License Agreement \(Microsoft EULA\), and by using the Microsoft Software under the BYOL program, you agree to the Microsoft EULA\.